Uterine Tachysystole During Pregnancy – Risks and Treatment

 1. Changes in Fetal Heart Rate and Oxygen Supply

-As per the report published in the Americal Journal of Obstetrics and Gynaecology, uterine tachysystole heart rate issues in the fetus are common, but they don’t necessarily indicate an adverse outcome for the baby.
-The umbilical cord is the source of oxygen and blood for the baby, and during contractions, this flow tends to reduce or stop.
+As per the report published in the American Journal of Obstetrics and Gynaecology, uterine tachysystole heart rate issues in the fetus are common, but they don’t necessarily indicate an adverse outcome for the baby.
+The umbilical cord is the source of oxygen and blood for the baby, and during tachysystole contractions, this flow tends to reduce or stop.
 The period between contractions is therefore important to keep the flow going.
 When the contractions become excessively frequent and intense, there is not enough time for the placenta to relax, reducing oxygen supply to the fetus and decelerating its heart rate.
 The supply of oxygen is critical to the baby’s life, and tachysystole may result in asphyxia leading to brain injury, hypoxic-ischemic encephalopathy, or seizure disorders.
 The baby may also suffer from fetal acidosis, which means that the acid levels in the brain increase, causing brain injuries like cerebral palsy.

 2. Uterine Rupture